KarmaComputing/dag-directed-acyclic-graph-example/README.md

 ## Why?
 Running tests takes longer the more you have- this is especially common in DevOps pupelines

+Often in DevOps pipelines, test pipelines get longer and longer to run- especially if tests take too long to run.

 Solution?
 State interdependent taks, then parrellise them!

+> Hint: In addition to this, make your you're failing fast- don't make developers wait 30mins to be told about a lint issue- run *some* quick win tests early.

 - Read `main.py`